se6liferlygood/F3Xbuilder/README.md

 BUILD FILE VIEWER!

-after you have finished your build in the build editor and downloaded it you can view the build here!
+After you have finished your build in the build editor and downloaded it you can view the build file here!

 https://se6liferlygood.github.io/F3Xbuilder/view